Updated: January 08, 2026

 - Adequate Sleep: Aim for 7-9 hours of quality sleep each night to support memory consolidation.

-Beyond specific exercises and techniques, several lifestyle factors significantly impact mental sharpness and memory retention.
+Beyond specific exercises and techniques, several lifestyle factors significantly impact memory retention.

 1. Stress Management